andy-h1/Heidandy/README.md

 - yarn start run the project locally
 - yarn test run the test suite
 - yarn lint to lint the project

+Bugs:
+- PageActivities need to rerender when data has been added/deleted